Vyral/base-template/_posts/2018-09-20-the-documents-youll-need-in-order-to-get-pre-qualified.md

 * A copy of your driver’s license
 * A copy of your social security card

-If you’re in the military or are a veteran and you qualify for a VA loan, the documents you’ll need are slightly different:
+**If you’re in the military or are a veteran and you qualify for a VA loan, the documents you’ll need are slightly different:**

-* Your latest leave and earnings statement (if you’re active duty)
+* Your latest Leave and Earnings Statement (if you’re active duty)
 * Your certificate of eligibility
 * Your tax returns
 * Your most recent bank statements

 {% include pullquote.html %}

-If you’re self-employed, there are two different options:
+**If you’re self-employed, there are two different options:**

 * Two years of tax returns, which allows us to base your income on how much you declare as profit at the end of the year